MasterGTFX/ceneoOptimizer/README.md

 Ceneo.pl optimizer.
 It scrapes data from shop and then make best sets with products found.

 ## Technologies
-Scraper is created with:
-* Python (Beautiful Soup, Requests, Regex, Logging)
+- Python (Beautiful Soup, Requests, Regex, Logging)
-GUI:
-* NodeJS
+- NodeJS

 ## Table of contents
 * [Technologies](#technologies)